Back to Articles Hub Homepage Game QA Portfolio Hub About Me QA Chronicles

 How do you test accessibility without having a disability?

-How can a QA portfolio show accessibility skills?
+How can a QA portfolio demonstrate accessibility testing skills?

-A strong QA portfolio demonstrates accessibility capability through applied analysis, not just certificates.
+A QA portfolio demonstrates accessibility testing skills through applied analysis rather than theory.